LTL / FTL Freight

 What people ask before signing up.

-What is the difference between LTL and FTL shipping?
+What's the difference between LTL and FTL? →

-LTL (less-than-truckload) means your shipment shares trailer space with other shippers' freight.
-You pay only for the space you use.
-FTL (full truckload) means your freight occupies an entire trailer — better for larger loads or time-sensitive shipments that need direct routing.
+LTL (less-than-truckload) shares trailer space with other shippers — you pay for the space you use.
+FTL (full truckload) takes a whole trailer, better for larger loads or time-sensitive shipments that need direct routing.

-When does it make sense to use LTL vs FTL?
+When does LTL make sense vs FTL? →

-LTL typically makes sense for shipments under 10,000 lbs or 6–8 pallets.
-FTL is more cost-effective above that threshold, or when transit time and security are the priority.
-For loads near the break-even point, we quote both and recommend the better option.
+LTL usually fits shipments under about 6–8 pallets.
+FTL is better above that, or when transit time and security matter.
+Near the break-even, we quote both and recommend the better one.

-We document every shipment with photos and detailed freight bills before it leaves.
-When damage or loss occurs, we file claims directly with the carrier on your behalf and track the claim through resolution.
+We document every shipment before it leaves.
+When damage or loss happens, we file claims with the carrier on your behalf and track them through resolution.

-Our core LTL/FTL services cover domestic US lanes.
-For international freight, we coordinate through our carrier partnerships and can refer to specialized freight forwarders for cross-border and ocean freight needs.
+Our core LTL/FTL covers domestic lanes.
+For international, we coordinate through our partnerships and can refer specialized forwarders for cross-border and ocean freight.

 Yes.
-We have access to expedited LTL and exclusive-use FTL options for time-critical shipments.
-These carry a premium, but they're available when standard transit windows don't work.
+We have expedited LTL and exclusive-use FTL options for time-critical shipments when standard transit windows won't work.

 See what a fair freight quote actually looks like.